gustavohdev/github-public-api/README.md

 # Requirements
--make sure your port 3000 is free
+- make sure your port 3000 is free
--open a terminal
+- open a terminal

 ```sh
 npm i